zkutalik/ssimp_software/docu/examples.md

 `ssimp --gwas gwas/small.random.csv.gz --ref ref/small.vcf.sample.vcf.gz --out output.txt`

-`.gz` works, `.zip` not.
+`.gz` works, `.zip` does not work.

 ### Downloading the reference panel
 [//]: -------------------------------

-For detailed instructions and explanations see `docu/usage.txt`.
+For detailed instructions and explanations see detailed instructions in [usage-text](https://github.com/sinarueeger/ssimp_software/blob/master/docu/usage.txt).

 A **quick solution** is to run `ssimp` without reference panel, but with a shortcut indicating 1KG and a preferred population.
-This will create a folder called `refpanel` and download 1KG.
+This will create a folder called `refpanel` and download 1KG (all populations, not only the selected one).

 `ssimp --gwas gwas/small.random.csv --ref 1KG/EUR --out output.txt`

-### You don not have the Z-statistics available, but you have...
+### You do not have the Z-statistics available, but you have...
 [//]: -------------------------------

 #### ...
 P-values and betas
 No special argument needed, but GWAS input file needs to contain effect size `b` along with the P-value `p`.

-So the header of the GWAS file would be: `SNP  a1  a2  b   p`
+The header of the GWAS file should be: `SNP  a1  a2  b   p`

 `ssimp --gwas gwas/small.random.p.b.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`